 That’s right.
+We can check sleeping at the airport off our bucket list!
 We slept at the Dallas airport with our four children.
 It was NOT fun in any way.
-Before I get to that part of the story though, let me start at the beginning of this last minute trip.
+Before I get to that part of the story though, let me start at the beginning of this last-minute trip.

 It all started early one Monday morning.
-Brad received the awful phone call in which we were told that his father had died.
+Brad received a heartbreaking phone call in which we were told that his father had died.
 To make things even worse, the struggle to get home to our family in Kentucky was REAL.
 We quickly booked a flight, packed our bags, and drove four hours to Guadalajara airport to board our flight.

 Community Service and A Delayed Flight

-Only a few minutes from the airport Brad was pulled over by the policia.
+Only a few minutes from the airport Brad was pulled over by the police.
 His mind was on other matters and he failed to see the speed limit sign.
-The officer told us the penalty for speeding in this zone was one month community service.
+The officer told us the penalty for speeding in this zone was one-month of community service.
 WHAT??
 I SWEAR HE WAS NOT DRIVING THAT FAST!
 After a little small talk and some friendly chatter involving 200 pesos, we were able to continue on our way.

 We are not frequent fliers.
 Airlines DO NOT put you up in a hotel room if you miss a flight due to inclement weather.
 They will book you on the next flight out, which for us was the following morning from Dallas to Louisville, without charge.
 The time in-between flights is all your baby.

-Dallas airport has four hotels on it’s premises.
+Dallas airport has four hotels on its premises.
 We pleaded with the airport to help us out.
-We had four kids, one with had a low-grade fever, and this was a last minute trip because of a family tragedy.
+We had four kids, one had a low-grade fever, and this was a last-minute trip because of a family tragedy.
 We could not afford the plane tickets much less an expensive hotel room.
 Where would we sleep for the night?

 We got nothing that evening.
 Not even compassion.
 They promised cots and blankets.
-The blankets arrived after the night was half-way over and the ONE cot showed up an hour before morning.
+The blankets arrived after the night was half over and the ONE cot showed up an hour before morning.
 I was not impressed.
-Our family was not the only ones to suffer.
+Our family was not the only one to suffer.
 We slept in the lobby of Dallas airport with at least eight other families.
 Is this common?
 I honestly don’t know.

 The Fix Came a Few Weeks Later

 In a few days, I received a reply.
 I was very happy to find $600 in vouchers for our return flight!
 Even though it was the fault of inclement weather, customer service agreed it could have been handled better under the circumstances.
 For this reason, I will be happy to use American Airlines again in the future.
-Although I will not be booking the last flight out, just in case it is cancelled.
-I don’t want to sleep in an airport again!
+Although I will not be booking the last flight out, just in case it is canceled.
+I don’t want sleeping in the airport to become a habit!
 Signing off, Tina

 Originally published September 1, 2016